Mastering Client-Side Authentication with Firebase and SvelteKit

 We can customize more these errors, by getting the error code, and generating custom messages depending on the scenario.

-In case you need to do something with the user credentials after the sign-up process, you can add this variable inside the
+If you need to do something with the user credentials after the sign-up process, you can add this variable to the then() statement.
+It will look like this:

 Let's now look at the login logic:

 So, that's it.
 We just did registration and login with Firebase.
 But that's not enough (fortunately).
-Notice that we are redirecting to a
+Notice that we are redirecting to a /protected route in case of a successful login.

-That means we need to find a way to pass the login state to this route, and other places in our application that might need it .
+That means we need to find a way to pass the login state to this route and other places in our application that might need it .

 Making use of Svelte stores